leolanese/leolanese/README.md

 <br /><br />

 <p>
-   Over the course of my professional journey, I have been fortunate to reside and work in diverse countries and cultures, including: 🇦🇷 Argentina, 🇪🇸 Spain, 🇩🇪 Germany, and the 🇬🇧 United Kingdom.
+   Over the course of my professional journey, I have been fortunate to reside and work in diverse countries and cultures, including: 🇦🇷 Argentina, 🇪🇸 Spain, 🇩🇪 Germany, and 🇬🇧 United Kingdom.
 These experiences have not only enriched my understanding of global dynamics, but have also allowed me to forge meaningful connections with individuals from diverse backgrounds.
 Additionally, I have had the distinct honor of presenting at prestigious JavaScript conferences worldwide, contributing as a reviewer for Angular books, and actively engaging with the vibrant JS community when invited for conferences.
-These endeavors have undoubtedly solidified my expertise in this dynamic field.
+These endeavors have undoubtedly solidified my expertise in this dynamic field as a Developer but also as a Team player.
 </p>

 </div>